 Leaders from Tufts Clinical and Translational Science Institute (CTSI) and The Jackson Laboratory (JAX) today announced a new five-year collaboration to advance translational research, with the goal of helping bring the latest research into medical practice faster and more efficiently to improve patient care.

 “Over nearly nine decades The Jackson Laboratory has made fundamental contributions to biomedical research, as a leader in both mammalian genetics and most recently, human genomics,” says Graham Jones, PhD, Tufts CTSI Associate Director and Director of Research Collaborations.
-“Building on existing relationships with the doctoral program in genetics at the Sackler School of Graduate Biomedical Sciences at Tufts, Tufts CTSI is delighted to welcome JAX as a formal collaborator, where synergies in translational research will be exploited in emerging areas of immunology and oncology, among others.”
+“Building on existing relationships with the doctoral program in genetics at the Tufts Graduate School of Biomedical Sciences, Tufts CTSI is delighted to welcome JAX as a formal collaborator, where synergies in translational research will be exploited in emerging areas of immunology and oncology, among others.”

 The JAX/Tufts CTSI collaboration will strengthen and expand research and training programs in clinical and translational science, including: